Achievable logoAchievable logo

 The regulators

-Finance is an important industry that dictates a lot about people’s lives.
-If you want to see the world and travel, you’ll need enough money to do so.
-If you want to start a family and provide for your children, you’ll need the right cash flow.
-If you want to retire at a reasonable age, you’ll need to save enough money.
-You’re entering into a career that oversees a very sensitive aspect of everyday life.
-To quote a popular saying:
+Finance affects everyday decisions in a very direct way.
+If you want to travel, you need enough money to do it.
+If you want to start a family, you need steady cash flow.
+If you want to retire at a reasonable age, you need to save and invest over time.

 “If you want to keep someone happy, don’t mess with their food or money.”